bkleinen/bkleinen.github.io/classes/ss2020/info2/index.md

 Have a look at how this breaks down on this (tentative) [Schedule](schedule).

+## A Summer Term in a Closed University

+Due to the regulations to avoid faster spread of the COVID-19 virus (see ) most of the summer term will probably held remote.

+We will do this as a kind of remote flipped classroom: We will provide materials you need to prepare *before* the lecture and the lab.
+Lecture and Labs are mainly to ask and discuss questions.
+We will do that with various means, starting with a simple Moodle Chat.

+**Thus, class and lab schedule will remain unchanged.** Although you are free to work on the material any time you want, it will be best if you do that at the same time as your group and the time we are available and will answer questions immediately.

 The schedule might be adapted to accommodate distance learning due to the COVID-19 Situation.

+The materials will be provided via Moodle. (there's a direct link in the menu bar).

 ## Meetings/Weekly Schedule